GabrielKnight13/pressuredrop/README.md

  Pressure drop/loss computation code on pipes with a simple GUI.

- Solving the Colebrook equation using Newton Raphson method and calculating pressure drop/loss with Darcy-Weisbach equation.
+ This program shows solving of the Colebrook equation using Newton Raphson method and calculating of pressure drop/loss with Darcy-Weisbach equation.

- Simple GUI with kivy library.
+ Simple GUI with kivy library implemented.

  So much help received from ChatGPT while preparing this program.